aprilha3097/The-Gluten-Free-Blog/README.md

 <img src="https://github.com/aprilha3097/The-Gluten-Free-Blog/blob/master/wireframes/flowchart/Information%20Architecture.png" width="600">

 - When user enters site, the hero container will welcome, introduce and redirect user to Register for a new account
-- When user scrolls through the home page, details of the site's purpose are explained
+- When user scrolls through the home page, details of the sites purpose are explained
-- If user selects on the example recipes, they will be redirected to the View Recipes page to preview existing recipes
+- If user selects on the example recipes, they will be redirected to the 'View Recipes' page to preview existing recipes

-- Navigation Bar will include directions to the About, View Recipes, Login and Register pages
+- The navigation bar will include directions to the About, View Recipes, Login and Register pages for users that are not registered

 - View Recipes - Users will preview existing recipes.
-They will be able to select a recipe to view
+They will be able to select a recipe to view in full detail
-    * Registered users are able to edit and delete their own recipe
+    * Registered users are able to edit and delete their own recipes

 - Login - Users will be able to log into their personal accounts via a simple form
-    * If user is not registered, they can easily redirect themselves to the Registration page
+    * If user is not registered, they can easily redirect themselves to the Sign Up page
-    * If user incorrectly enters their username or password they will be promted with a message that what they entered is incorrectly
+    * If user incorrectly enters their username or password they will be promted with a message that what they entered is incorrect
-    * when user registers successfully, they will be redirected to the Home page with new page links visable
+    * When user logs in successfully, they will be redirected to the Home page with new page links visable

 - Register - Users will be able to register for a new account via a simple form
     * If users are already registered they can easily redirect to the Login page
     * When user is able to register successfully, they will be redirected to the Home page with new page links visable

-- Navagation Link for registered users will containe About, View Recipes, Add Recipe, My Cookbook and SignOut
+- Navagation links for registered users will contain the About, View Recipes, Add Recipe, My Cookbook and SignOut pages

 ### Skeleton